MultiSafepay/openapi/docs/get-template.md

-# This is a template for defining a GET API operation that is OpenAPI compliant.
+# This is an OpenAPI template for a GET operation.
 # To use this file:
 #  1. Make a copy of it.
 #  2. Delete these comments.